American Journal of Physics®

 All supplementary material for publication must be approved by the Journal Editor as part of a manuscript's normal review cycle.

-The presence of supplementary material should be noted in a reference (endnote), such as, “See supplementary materialx for the Mathematica code,” where “x” is the number of an endnote that provides the URL of the site where the material is available.
-For your initial submission, include the supplementary material as an additional document or upload the supplementary material to a public web site of your choice so that reviewers can access it.
+The presence of supplementary material should be noted in a reference (endnote), such as, "See supplementary materialx for the Mathematica code," where "x" is the number of an endnote that provides the URL of the site where the material is available.
+For your initial submission, include the supplementary material as a single file upload or as a zipped folder (see below) or upload the supplementary material to a public web site of your choice so that reviewers can access it.
 (Ensure that the website does not reveal the identity of the authors.)

-When you later submit your production-ready editable manuscript, replace the temporary information in your citation to say “[URL will be inserted by AIPP].”
-Put all supplementary materials, and a plain-text “readme.txt” file that describes them, into a single folder (with no subfolders) with a name of the form “AuthorNameSupplementaryMaterial,” and include this folder in the .zip archive with your editable manuscript (and any figure files).
+When you later submit your production-ready editable manuscript, replace the temporary information in your citation to say, for example, "See the script in supplementary material at [url to be inserted by AIPP]."
+If there is more than one supplementary file, put all files, and a plain-text "readme.txt" file that describes them, into a single zip folder and upload it with your final submission.
 There is currently a 100 MB limit on uploads via the AJP submission page, so please consult the editor if you need to submit supplementary materials that are larger than this.
 All supplementary material is posted online exactly as provided by the author.
 AIP Publishing makes no changes to the supplemental material files, including text editing or file conversion.

 For supplemental audio and video files, an alternative to supplementary material is to have the multimedia material linked to a figure in the online version of your article.
 To do this, create a figure with a caption, numbered in sequence with any other figures, for each multimedia file.
 The figure content should be a still image from the video, or any small, reasonable placeholder image for audio.
 As with supplementary material, upload the multimedia file to a public Web site of your choice, for the benefit of reviewers.
 Write the figure caption to say “enhanced online,” with a link to your temporary URL, in your submitted .pdf manuscript.
-When you later submit your production-ready editable manuscript, replace the temporary link with “[URL will be inserted by AIP]” and include the multimedia file in your .zip package.
-Please consult the AIP guidelines for details on acceptable file formats and sizes.
+When you later submit your production-ready editable manuscript, replace the temporary link with “[url will be inserted by AIPP]” and include the multimedia file in your file uploads.
+Please consult the AIPP guidelines for details on acceptable file formats and sizes.